 This cross-cutting symposium aims at expanding the scope of the conference by encouraging hot topics that are new to ICMCTF.
 The five sessions of the symposium will provide a forum for new pioneering topics including the latest advances in computational material science, the synthesis of nanomaterials and nanofabrication, and coatings based on multi-principal-element and 2D materials.

-This session focuses on harnessing nanoscale phenomena and innovative deposition strategies for new types of nanostructures and nanomaterial coatings with multiple functionalities.
-Advances in thin films, nanocrystals, nanoparticles, nanowires, nanotubes, and their applications will be addressed, as well as the development and application of novel in-situ diagnostics to understand and control these growth processes.
-Further areas of interest include emerging direct-write, cluster-beam, and bio-inspired deposition methods, theoretical and computational research in nanomaterials with controlled properties, processing-structure-property relationships, novel application concepts or prototypes using nano-engineered structures, and plasma fundamentals and diagnostics.
-These topics cover the understanding and synthesis of novel nanostructured materials and how to apply them in the next-generation nano-devices, and the development of innovative manufacturing processes.
+This session focuses on harnessing nanoscale phenomena and innovative deposition strategies for new types of nanostructures and nanomaterial coatings with a wide spectrum of functionalities.
+Advances in the formation and applications of thin films based on nanocrystals, nanoparticles, nanowires, nanotubes, and other types of nanostructures, as well as the development of novel synthesis technologies and in-situ diagnostic methods enabling monitoring of nanomaterial growth processes, will be addressed.
+The areas of interest include experimental, theoretical, and computational research in nanomaterials with controlled properties, processing-structure-property relationships, novel application concepts or prototypes using nanoengineered structures.
+Thus, the session will provide a unique platform for the discussion of fundamental issues and recent developments in synthesis of novel functional nanostructured materials as well as the ways to apply them in the next generation of research and manufacturing processes.

 F1.
 Invited Speaker:

 - Simon Brown, University of Canterbury, New Zealand, “Brain-Like Behaviour in Percolating Films of Nanoparticles”